khanhnpt2127/therapists/SURVEY.md

 [Result](https://drive.google.com/open?id=1AjTxWyqrdC-swd8hBjGks8gBint2tkssV-R3gD9kWiw)

-### People whose who have the need to see a psychiatrist admits to having many difficulties, all of which our project are aiming to solve.
+### People whose who have the need to see a psychiatrist admit to having many difficulties, all of which our project are aiming to solve.